atisamhaq123/Truck-loading/README.md

 Driver Version
 The driver version allows the user to:

-Login to the application
+## Login to the application
 View all assigned transportation jobs
 Update the status of the assigned jobs (pending, in progress, completed) View the details of each job, including source and destination locations, selected truck, distance, and fare Admin Version
 The admin version allows the user to:

-Login to the application
+## Login to the application
 Add, edit, or delete trucks available for transportation View and manage all transportation jobs
 View the details of each job, including source and destination locations, selected truck, distance, and fare Contributing
 If you would like to contribute to the project, please fork the repository, make your changes, and create a pull request.

-Credits
+## Credits
-The Truck Loading Application was created by [Your Name] and was inspired by [list any inspirations here].
+The Truck Loading Application was created by Atisam ul haq

-License
+## License
-This project is licensed under the [License Name] license.
+This project is licensed under the MIT license.
 Please see the LICENSE file for more information.